-Overall, Amazon provides more than 200 cloud-based products (e.g., web hosting, cloud storage, database services).
+Overall, Amazon provides more than 200 cloud-based products (e.g., web hosting, cloud storage, and database services).

-Amazon was also one of the earliest companies to provide cloud-based services.
+Amazon was also one of the earliest companies to provide cloud hosting services.

-These are two of the reasons why they’re so highly respected.
+These are two of the reasons Amazon ec2 is so highly respected.

-AWS hosting is different from traditional hosting because your website is stored in the AWS cloud (a network of virtually and physically connected servers) instead of a single server.
+Amazon Web Services hosting is different from traditional hosting because your website is stored in the AWS cloud (a network of Virtual Private Servers and physically connected servers) instead of a dedicated server.

-This means that it isn’t dependent on a single machine like traditional hosting.
+This means that it isn’t dependent on a single machine like traditional hosting providers.

-Therefore when one server goes down your site’s performance isn’t affected.
+Therefore when one server goes down your website’s performance isn’t affected.